Does acupuncture hurt? If so, how much does it hurt?

 Everybody who has received an acupuncture treatment has an opinion on how much acupuncture hurts.
 Hopefully, I can set the record straight for you.

 Given that acupuncture uses needles there is some degree of sensation associated with a treatment.
 Though, for most people this sensation is similar to a light pin prick.
 It must be understood the needles used in acupuncture are very thin and are far thinner than the dermal needles used by your doctor or dentist.
-So, forget about the pain you may have experienced during your last blood test, acupuncture is far more user friendly.
+When asked if acupuncture is painful, Dr Wilson often answers that is not pain free but nor is it significantly painful.